How To: Make a dramatic spotlight from a household lamp

 Well it's time to put on the school play!
 This year, the school's going to put on Chekov's "The Cherry Tree".
 Only problem?
 You have no tree.
 Well, this helpful how to will guide you through the steps to make a light, portable tree that will turn your school play on its head.

-How To: Make a puppet's mouth move
+How To: Make a LEGO stop-motion movie

 Prev Page